-Apart from their visual amenity value, trees provide shade, help to absorb noise and provide a habitat for wildlife.
+Apart from their visual amenity value, trees provide shade, help to absorb noise, filter airborne pollutants, reduce surface water flooding, absorb carbon dioxide, enhance both urban and rural landscapes and provide habitat for wildlife.

 When considering proposals for development it is important to take into account the effect such proposals may have on trees growing on and in the vicinity of the site, and to explore the opportunities for new planting.

 All trees, regardless of their protected status, can be a material consideration in the planning process.